William and Mary Coins

 The Dutch ruler led a Protestant invasion of England to overthrow James II in 1688, unhappy with his Roman Catholicism.
 Together William and Mary then took to the throne as joint rulers of England, Scotland and Ireland between 1689 to 1694.

-Got a query?
-Speak our helpful team on 0121 634 8060 or email us at [email protected] for further assistance.
+Below is our selection of William and Mary coins, a rare dual portrait range of coins for British issues.
+Speak to our helpful team on 0121 634 8060 or email us at email@example.com for further assistance.

 William III was the Sovereign Prince of Orange from birth, following the death of his father William II shortly beforehand.
 He became the Stadtholder (Steward) of Holland and surrounding regions between 1672 and 1702, having been denied appointment sooner due to a treaty between Cromwell and the Dutch states saying that they could not have a steward from the House of Orange - the Dutch royal family.